 Idle resources are a large cause of bill shock and are, along with unallocated resources, a low-hanging fruit in the world of cloud cost optimization.
 Over the past months, we’ve put out some great blog posts on how to downsize or rightsize resources and how to manage Kubernetes costs - among other cloud cost management strategies - but we’ve never gone into great detail about idle resources.
 Now’s the time!

-We go into a ton of detail on idle and unallocated resources in our Cost Management Strategies for Kubernetes eBook which, while specific to Kubernetes, does have a lot of information that can be applied to generic resources in the big three cloud providers (Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure).
+We go into a ton of detail on idle and unallocated resources in our Cost Management Strategies for Kubernetes eBook which, while specific to Kubernetes tutorials and Kubernetes benefits, does have a lot of information that can be applied to generic resources in the big three cloud providers (Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure).

 Like we said: low-hanging fruit.
 But while it’s easy to correct inappropriate resource allocation, let’s not minimize the impact that idle resources can have on cloud costs.
 These resources can unfortunately lead to thousands of dollars of absolute waste, so it’s important to keep them in check!
 35% of cloud spend is wastage, so keep a close eye on resources.
 Some long-term planning will be required, but a good place to start is with cloud cost management tools.
 These tools are a great way to help - especially with features like Cloud AutoStopping, which can stop resources when they are no longer needed and automatically turn them back on when necessary, and Anomaly Detection, which uses machine learning to identify strange spikes in costs and alerts you of the problem.
 Insights like these are incredibly actionable.